-Slack Outgoing WebHooks triggers a webhook anytime a slack message starts with configured trigger words.
-PagerTree will create an incident based on these webhooks, determining the right people to notify based on on-call schedules.
-PagerTree notifies them via email, sms, voice, and/or push notifications until the incident is acknowledged or closed.
+Slack Outgoing Webhooks triggers a webhook anytime a slack message starts with configured trigger words.
+PagerTree will create an alert based on these webhooks, determining the right people to notify based on on-call schedules.
+PagerTree notifies them via email, sms, voice, and/or push notifications until the alert is acknowledged or closed.

-- An incident will be created in PagerTree when Slack sends an Outgoing WebHook to PagerTree.
+- An alert will be created in PagerTree when Slack sends an Outgoing Webhook to PagerTree.

 - PagerTree will try to extract an urgency from the message text.
 Valid values are

 low|medium|high|critical.
 If the urgency is not found in the message text it will default to the integration urgency.